>

 5. Workers’ Compensation Insurance

 Your employees are your most valuable asset, and protecting them is paramount.
 As The North Carolina Department of Insurance highlights, most states require businesses with employees to have worker’s compensation insurance, with penalties for non-compliance.

 Workers’ compensation insurance provides coverage if an employee sustains a work-related injury.
 It covers medical expenses, lost wages, and rehabilitation costs.
 It fulfills a legal requirement and demonstrates your commitment to creating a secure work environment for your team.

 The Often-Overlooked Types of Business Insurance

 We’ve discussed the essential insurance policies; now, let’s delve into some lesser-known but equally critical types of business insurance.
-These often-overlooked policies can be just as vital in safeguarding your business from specific risks.

 6. Business Interruption Insurance